judka-uriel/uriel-book/uriel_en.md

 framework of our religious rituals and prayers.

 Non-Orthodox Jews can exert a positive influence on Muslims by our example.
-Like non-Orthodox Jews, non-Orthodox Muslims could also reduce radicalization while still preserving their traditions.
+Like non-Orthodox Jews, non-extremist Muslims could also reduce radicalization while still preserving their traditions.
 All this will diminish the level of antisemitism and allow for the elimination of terrorism.